nedyajhoracemann/crowdcontrolsite/_posts/2022-02-14-Design-Check-In.md

 #### The tasks that this addresses are:
 1. Limiting lines and closed spaces
 2. Opening up campus
-3. Reducess opportunities for lines and bottlenecks
+3. Reduces opportunities for lines and bottlenecks